 Rabbi Schneur Zalman used a network of his disciples to track the eastward thrusts of the French army and report them to the Russian authorities.

-Rabbi Schneur Zalman was nearing his seventieth year, and his wanderings extended deep into the Russian winter.
-On the 19th of Tevet he suddenly took ill.
-At the time he and his party were heading south-west, intending to establish temporary residence in Kremenchug, but they were forced to seek shelter in Pyena, some four hundred kilometers short of their destination.
+Rabbi Schneur Zalman was nearing his 70th year, and his wanderings extended deep into the Russian winter.
+On the 19th of Tevet, he suddenly took ill.
+At the time, he and his party were heading southwest, intending to establish temporary residence in Kremenchug, but they were forced to seek shelter in Pyena, some 400 kilometers short of their destination.

 Three elements make Rabbi Schneur Zalman’s style particularly unique—systemization, explanation and arbitration—enabling the preservation of scholarly depth and integrity without the sacrifice of accessibility.

-Another example is an article by famed talmudist Rabbi Shlomo Yosef Zevin (1887–1978), which first appeared in commemoration of Rabbi Schneur Zalman’s one hundred and fiftieth birthday.
+Another example is an article by famed Talmudist Rabbi Shlomo Yosef Zevin (1887–1978), which first appeared in commemoration of Rabbi Schneur Zalman’s 150th birthday.
 Now, the English reader too is exposed to the full significance of Rabbi Schneur Zalman’s contribution to contemporary Jewish law.
 Rabbi Zevin lucidly illustrates three elements that make Rabbi Schneur Zalman’s style particularly unique—systemization, explanation and arbitration.
 Combined, they enable the preservation of scholarly depth and integrity without the sacrifice of accessibility.

 Eli Rubin oversaw the creation of the new Chabad.org mini-site, The Life, Works and Teachings of Rabbi Schneur Zalman of Liadi, Founder of Chabad.